dasdigidings/basicstation/README.md

 2. Click "Go to Gateways" icon.
 3. Click the "Add gateway" button.
 4. Introduce the data for the gateway.
-5. Paste the EUI from the balenaCloud tags.
+5. Paste the EUI from the balenaCloud tags or the Ethernet mac address of the board (calculated above).
-6. Complete the form and click Register gateway.
+6. Complete the form and click Register gateway, please include geoinformation for ttnmapper and such services.
 7. Once the gateway is created, click "API keys" link.
 8. Click "Add API key" button.
 9. Select "Grant individual rights" and then "Link as Gateway to a Gateway Server for traffic exchange ..." and then click "Create API key".